liolok/liolok.com/install-archlinux-on-acer-swift-3-sf313-52/index.md

 ## Installation

-Run `nano /etc/pacman.d/mirrorlist` to select a closer or prefered mirror server:
+Run `nano /etc/pacman.d/mirrorlist` to select a closer or preferred mirror server:

 `Ctrl + W` and search for country or domain, uncomment the line then `Ctrl + O` to save and `Ctrl + X` to exit.